jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 Notice how none of the elements have a `className` or `style` prop.
 Using `className` or `style` props at this level *could* be considered a code smell.
-Each UI component used here encapsulates its own styling, and the styling simply becomes an implementation detail.
+Each UI component used here encapsulates its own styling, and the styling simply becomes an implementation detail, which means a UI component can be updated or refactored without affecting anything else in the application.

-An example Button component might look something like the following:
+An example Button component, like the one in the form above, might look something like the following:

 ```js
 const Button = ({